dascar5/SD-Express/README.md

 ## License

-Distributed under the GNU GENERAL PUBLIC License, provided by Wordpress.
-See `license.txt` for more information.
+Distributed under the GNU General Public License v3.0.
+See `LICENSE.txt` for more information.

 <!-- CONTACT -->